tdiprima/OAuthTest/README.md

 Run `node server.js`

 Use index.html as the client requesting access.
+(Use Live Server in VS Code.)